Reduced Phase Space Approach to the $U(1)^3$ model for Euclidean Quantum Gravity: Introduction

 What makes the reduced phase space approach a practical possibility for the vacuum $U(1)^3$ model is the fact that its constraints are {\it at most linear} in the $U(1)^3$ connection while in the SU(2) case the connection dependence is {\it quadratic}.
 Considering the connections as momentum variables after a trivial canonical transformation, this means that no square roots have to be taken to solve the constraints.
 Even more, the explicit solution of the constraints is not even necessary in order to construct the physical Hamiltonian corresponding to a choice of gauge fixing in terms of the corresponding physical degrees of freedom.
-Depending on the choice of gauge fixing, that Hamiltonian generically still involves inversions of space space dependent differential operators for which we can give explicit perturbative expressions which however will be difficult to quantise.
+Depending on the choice of gauge fixing, that Hamiltonian generically still involves inversions of phase space-dependent differential operators for which we can give explicit perturbative expressions which however will be difficult to quantise.
 However, we find preferred gauge fixings which avoid this problem.
-The resulting physical Hamiltonian is non-polynomial and spatially non-local, however, in can be written explicitly and non-perturbatively and is not hopeless to be quantisable using LQG methods.
-The resulting equations of motion for the physical obeservables can be worked out explicitly.
-For the electric field these do not involve the connection and are non-polynomial differential equations of second order in time and involve higher order integro-differential operators.
-By passing to suitable variables one can write these as fourth order polynomial equations without integral operators at the price of introducing higher order spatial derivatives.
-The equations of motion for the connection are linear in the connection and of first order in time and thus can in principle be easily integrated once the solution for the electric field dynamics has been found.
+The resulting physical Hamiltonians are spatially non-local, however, they can be written explicitly and non-perturbatively and is not hopeless to be quantisable using LQG methods.
+The resulting equations of motion for the physical observables can be worked out explicitly.
+For the electric field\footnote{Throughout this paper, by the electric field, we mean a densitised triad.} these do not involve the connection and are non-polynomial differential equations of second order in time and involve higher order integro-differential operators.
+By passing to suitable variables one can write these as fourth-order polynomial equations without integral operators at the price of introducing higher-order spatial derivatives.
+The equations of motion for the connection are linear in the connection and of first-order in time and thus can in principle be easily integrated once the solution for the electric field dynamics has been found.
 The physical dynamics is such that the two physical degrees of freedom are self-interacting and propagating.